survivejs/react-component-boilerplate/README.md

 ### Testing

-The test setup is based on Karma/Mocha/Chai/Phantom.
-Code coverage report is generated through istanbul/isparta to `build/`.
+The test setup is based on Jest.
+Code coverage report is generated to `coverage/`.
+The coverage information is also uploaded to codecov.io after a successful Travis build.

 * Running tests once - **npm test**
 * Running tests continuously - **npm run test:watch**